SimoneChieppa/Cloud-Computing-Project/README.md

 # Cloud-Computing-Project

-Design, implementation, and performance & scalability evaluation of a web application that that, given a topic, sends an email with the results of the sentiment analysis on tweets about that topic.
-All the work is descriptet and explained in the [Report](https://github.com/SimoneChieppa/Cloud-Computing-Project/blob/main/Cloud_Computing.pdf).
+This project involved designing, implementing, and evaluating a web application that performs sentiment analysis on tweets related to a given topic and sends the analysis results via email.
+The entire process is documented and explained in the accompanying [Report](https://github.com/SimoneChieppa/Cloud-Computing-Project/blob/main/Cloud_Computing.pdf).
+The focus was on assessing the application's performance, scalability, and design considerations.
+The Report provides detailed insights into the project's execution and the utilization of cloud computing technologies.